dorajistyle/flask-canjs-i18n-boilerplate/readme.md

 * [spin.js](http://fgnass.github.io/spin.js/), It dynamically creates spinning activity indicators that can be used as resolution-independent replacement for AJAX loading GIFs.
 * [Placeholders.js](http://jamesallardice.github.io/Placeholders.js/), It is a JavaScript polyfill for the HTML5 placeholder attribute.
 * [Jade(pyjade)](https://github.com/SyrusAkbary/pyjade), High performance port of Jade-lang for python.
+* [jQuery](http://jquery.com/), It is a fast, small, and feature-rich JavaScript library.
+* [jQuery BBQ](http://benalman.com/projects/jquery-bbq-plugin/), It leverages the HTML5 hashchange event to allow simple, yet powerful bookmarkable #hash history.

 ### Server side
 * [Flask](http://flask.pocoo.org/), Microframework for Python based on Werkzeug, Jinja 2 and good intentions.